AriFordsham/GHCWiki/unlifted-data-types.md

 ```

 We do not know if `f x` should be evaluated strictly or lazily; it depends on whether or not `b` is unlifted or lifted.
 This case can be handled by specializing `map` for the lifted and unlifted cases.
+The fact that the semantics of the function change depending on the type is a bit questionable (though not entirely unprecedented, c.f. type classes); additionally, there isn't any reason why we couldn't also generate copies of the code for all unboxed types, dealing with `Int#`, `Float#` and `Double#`: it's unclear when to stop generating copies.
+(For reference, .NET does this on the fly.)

 ## Proposal 3: Allow newtypes over unlifted types